TUHH-ICS/MAS-Simulation/README.md

-# MAS Simulation Library
+## Multi-Agent System Simulation Library

-## Basic Structure
+### Basic Structure

 The base of this simulation tool are the [`BaseAgent`](lib/agents/BaseAgent.m) and [`BaseNetwork`](lib/networks/BaseNetwork.m) classes.
 These abstract classes specify the interface that is used to drive the simulation but cannot be used for simulation themselves.
 To perform a simulation, you must define a set of classes that inherit from [`BaseAgent`](lib/agents/BaseAgent.m) and [`BaseNetwork`](lib/networks/BaseNetwork.m).

-Currently the project contains two such implementations, [`IdealNetwork`](lib/networks/IdealNetwork.m) and [`BernoulliNetwork`](lib/networks/BernoulliNetwork.m).
+Currently the project contains three such implementations, [`IdealNetwork`](lib/networks/IdealNetwork.m), [`BernoulliNetwork`](lib/networks/BernoulliNetwork.m) and [`SinrNetwork`](lib/networks/sinr/SinrNetwork.m).
-The former implements an ideal network without paket loss but a finite transmission range, the latter additionally models paket loss using a Bernoulli distribution.
+The first implements an ideal network without paket loss but a finite transmission range, the second additionally models paket loss using a Bernoulli distribution and the third models the communication channel with the SINR model.
+For further information on the third, see [Using the SINR Networking Library](#using-the-sinr-networking-library).

 For a high simulation speed, it is important to select the transmission range appropriatly, as interactions between agents should be minimized.
 Selecting the range to large can drastically decrease the simulation performance by introducing quadratic scaling in the number of agents.